kelvinkellner/CP386/README.md

-# CP386
+# CP386 - Operating Systems
+All of our Code for Operating Systems (CP386)!

-Kelvin and Nish
+Developers: Kelvin Kellner && Nish Tewari